-In this website we mainly focus on the visual aspect of heritage.
-Of course also some social aspects are discussed.
-But, there is more.
-More senses may be ‘intrigued’ by these objects.
-On this page we would like to add some aspects of sound, smell and feel of wearable heritage.
+Apart from the arthistorical approach to heritage and social aspects that can be discussed, more senses may be ‘intrigued’ by these objects as well.
+On this particular page I would like to add some information about the sound, smell and feel of wearable heritage.

 Smell is also a very little known field of study, although smell of costume or other wearable heritage is sometimes described circumstantial when perfuming of dress or jewelry is pointed out.
 In Oman for instance, perfuming dress with incense is a well-known custom.
 Here, women place an incense burner under their clothes in order to saturate the dress with smell.
 Since this is done in an overwhelming amount, there is little chance that the smell of dress can be ignored here.
 Also, in certain areas in North Africa, jewelry is deliberately perfumed.
 For instance, a metal container worn in the hair, filled with perfumed sheep’s wool from Morocco (click here for an example. for more information use the reference to the website Bedouin Silver here).
 In Nubia (Egypt and Sudan) many leather objects are rubbed with perfumed fat, spreading a very distinctive smell.